maarten-pennings/WordClock/README.md

 See below for the wiring; the resistor is 470 Ω, the capacitor 1000 µF (see [Adafruit](https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections)).
-Note: The Neopixels run at 5V0, and the required signal level is at 70%, or 5V0 x 70%=3V5.
+Note: The Neopixels run at 5V0, and the required signal level is at 70%, or 5V0 × 70% = 3V5.
 Since the ESP8266 runs on 3V3, we are actually below spec.

 ![NeoPixel wiring](imgs/NeoWires.png)